peteroupc/CBOR/docs/PeterO.Cbor.CBORDataUtilities.md

 <b>Deprecated.</b> Call the one-argument version of this method instead.
 If this method call used positiveOnly = true, check that the string does not begin with '-' before calling that version.
 If this method call used integersOnly = true, check that the string does not contain '.', 'E', or 'e' before calling that version.

 Parses a number whose format follows the JSON specification (RFC 8259).
+The method uses a JSONOptions with all default properties except for a PreserveNegativeZero property of false.

 Roughly speaking, a valid JSON number consists of an optional minus sign, one or more basic digits (starting with 1 to 9 unless there is only one digit and that digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).
 A string representing a valid JSON number is not allowed to contain white space characters, including spaces.

 <b>Parameters:</b>

- * <i>str</i>: A string to parse as a JSON number.
+ * <i>str</i>: A text string to parse as a JSON number.

  * <i>integersOnly</i>: If true, no decimal points or exponents are allowed in the string.
 The default is false.